kennytilton/cells/README.md

 n.b, This repository does not have my day-to-day working version of Cells.
 If you have issues with it lemme know and I'll take a few hours to bring things over.

 No documentation other than the test suite, but ping me for help.
-I am starting on a port to Clojure.
+I am starting on a port to Clojure called It's Alive! here: https://github.com/kennytilton/its-alive

+That is pretty far along and in some ways exceeds Cells in capability and even has a benign issue fixed.